Access Georgia Public Information & State Records (Free)

 Decatur, Georgia 30037

-Appointments can be scheduled via (404)244-2639
+Appointments can be scheduled via (404)244-2639.

-There is a stark difference between a criminal record and an arrest record in Georgia.
 When an individual is ‘arrested’, they are taken into custody due to an ongoing investigation.
 A record is created of the arrest, which will remain with the agency with jurisdiction over the arrest.
 They will, however, not yet have a criminal record.
 Once convicted of the crime, by being found guilty in a court of law, a criminal record is created.

 The best place to investigate to find out if someone has been arrested or is in jail would be to contact the local police department or sheriff’s office.
 Therefore, it is prudent to establish which jurisdiction the arrestee may be located in and establish contact with the agency.
 Individuals may also obtain jail paperwork from these law enforcement agencies.

-For example, Clayton County has an Inmate Search tool that can be used to track recent arrests within the county.
-Hall County Sheriff’s Department also maintains an Inmates Catalog.
+For example, Clayton County has an Inmate Search tool that can be used to track recent arrests within the county.4 Hall County Sheriff’s Department also maintains an Inmates Catalog.
 If there is no online feature to pull the records, the requester should either call or make an in-person visit to the law enforcement agency.

-Source: Clayton County Government11
+Source: Clayton County Government4

-How to Find Free Georgia Mugshots Online
+How To View Free Georgia Mugshots Online

 Criminal and arrest records in the state of Georgia will typically contain mugshots or photographs; this will occur during record creation.
 However, due to the commercial gains that rogue websites generate from obtaining these photographs and using them for malicious purposes, the Georgia State Legislature passed the Georgia Mugshots Law in 2013 and 2014.

-This law (35: §35-1-19) has prohibited law enforcement agencies from publishing mugshots on arrest records.5 Agencies may only publish this photograph if the subject of the mugshot signs a statement permitting them to do so.
+This law (35: §35-1-19) has prohibited law enforcement agencies from publishing mugshots on arrest records.
+Agencies may only publish this photograph if the subject of the mugshot signs a statement permitting them to do so.
 Thus, many mugshots will display that the ‘image is unavailable due to the law.’

-Juvenile Records – Are They Public Records in Georgia?
+Juvenile Records: Are They Public Records in Georgia?

 Juvenile records are minor criminal records- they are records for individuals under the age of 16 who have committed an offense and are in juvenile court proceedings.

-In the state of Georgia, due to the Georgia Open Records Act (ORA), unlike in many other states, juvenile criminal records from the Department of Juvenile Justice are often accessible to the public for inspection and reproduction, except where they are exempted from disclosure under the law.6
+In the state of Georgia, due to the Georgia Open Records Act (ORA), unlike in many other states, juvenile criminal records from the Department of Juvenile Justice are often accessible to the public for inspection and reproduction, except where they are exempted from disclosure under the law.5

 In 1995, the state of Georgia enacted legislation that would allow court proceedings from juvenile courts to be open to the public.
 Juvenile case records involving felony charges or those concerned with child support hearings are always available to the public.